 For example, a gaslighter may say, “I cheated, but it’s your fault.
 If you were a better wife, I would not have looked for affection elsewhere.”

 Keep in mind that in personal relationships, gaslighting tends to occur alongside other types of emotional abuse and may escalate into physical violence.
 If you believe you are experiencing abuse from a partner or a family member, you should seek support.
-Contact a domestic abuse organization for advice on how to create a safety plan.
-It is also helpful to talk to a therapist who has experience working with people in abusive relationships.
+Contact a domestic abuse organization for advice on creating a safety plan.
+It is also helpful to talk to a therapist with experience working with people in abusive relationships.

-Since there is a natural imbalance of power between parents and kids, all parents are susceptible to gaslighting, especially if they are not aware that this behavior could harm their children.
+Since there is a natural power imbalance between parents and kids, all parents are susceptible to gaslighting, especially if they are unaware that this behavior could harm their children.

-Mostly, gaslighting is done subconsciously because all parents have an innate instinct to protect their kids, and many parents may unintentionally gaslight their kids without them realizing they are doing it.
+Mostly, gaslighting is done subconsciously because all parents have an innate instinct to protect their kids.
+Many parents may unintentionally gaslight their kids without them realizing they are doing it.
 But sometimes, it can turn into a form of obsession.
 That happens when parents start believing that they know what’s best for their children and that only their opinion matters.

 If you are concerned that you may be gaslighting your kids, here are some signs to look for:

 - Ignoring or denying your child’s subjective experiences, questioning their memories

 - Trying to compete with your child or show how better or smarter you are

 - Blaming your children for your problems and how you feel